Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

 To get the installed information and its details, and to operate on the information:

-1. Get the information of the currently installed component with `component_manager_get_component_info()`.
+1. Get the information of the currently-installed component with `component_manager_get_component_info()`.
 Use the obtained component ID and `component_info_h` handle of the component with received information as the parameter.

    ```
    component_info_h component_info = NULL;